PascalCoinDev/PascalCoin/README.md

         - "amount" : In negative value, due it's outgoing form "account"
         - "payload"
       - "receivers"
-        - "account" : Receoving Account
+        - "account" : Receiving Account
         - "amount" : In positive value, due it's incoming from a sender to "account"
         - "payload"
       - "changers" : Will return an Array with Objects